12 Facts about Giovanni Battista Piranesi

 Piranesi, Vedute di Roma Basilica e Piazza di S. Pietro

 These prints conceptualized Rome for 18th century people who had never visited.
 Piranesi’s Vedutes eclipsed previous depictions of Roman architecture.
 Piranesi’s were more accurate, descriptive, and also extremely dynamic.
-Their compositions and lighting were highly artistic and aesthetically pleasing, drawing in viewers who may not care for pure archeology.
+Their compositions and lighting were highly artistic and aesthetically pleasing, drawing in viewers who may not care for pure archaeology.

 Goethe, the great writer, came to know Rome though Piranesi prints and claims to have been disappointed when he actually saw Rome.